 Sharpunkha plant has property to heal all types of wounds (Sarva vranvishapaka).

-Liver cirrhosis, jaundice, and other Diseases of liver, Spleen diseases
+Liver cirrhosis, jaundice, and other Diseases of the liver, Spleen diseases

-1. Prepare decoction of plant and drink twice a day.
+1. Prepare decoction of the plant and drink twice a day.

 2. Fresh juice (14-28 ml) of whole plant is given twice daily.